-From the Flight Deck, we headed into a series of rooms that made up the Admiral’s and Captain’s Quarters – including living rooms, a private kitchen with a cook, full bathrooms and conference rooms.
+Just below the USS Midway Museum Flight Deck, we went into the Admiral’s and Captain’s Quarters.
+The series of rooms included living rooms, a private kitchen with a cook, full bathrooms and conference rooms.

-The Radio Room is where staff would patch and route radio signals to, from, and around the ship.
+The complex Radio message center is where staff would patch and route radio signals to, from, and around the ship.

-We carried on through the Captain’s Quarters – a bedroom and bathroom, lounge and this conference room shown below.
+The next part of the USS Midway Museum self-guided tour took us through the Captain’s Quarters.
+The Captain’s Quarters consists of a bedroom and bathroom, lounge and a conference room.
 Little T hightailed it out of there the moment the animatronic captain behind the counter kicked into gear to welcome us to his cabin!

-At this point, after over 2 hours exploring the carrier, Little T was getting tired and it was time for us to start making our way out.
-We didn’t manage to see the rest of the carrier on the 2nd, 3rd and 4th Decks, where you’d find the crew’s sleeping quarters, post office, ship’s jail, mess hall and plenty more.
+We didn’t manage to see the rest of the carrier’s Below Deck Exhibits on the 2nd, 3rd and 4th Decks, where you’d find the crew’s sleeping quarters, post office, ship’s jail, mess hall and more.

-Overall, we had a great day out at the USS Midway Museum and I look forward to coming back again to explore the areas we missed.
-The museum is very family-friendly and a great value; I’d highly recommend visiting for a fun, interactive and educational experience.
+There is so much to see and do visiting the USS Midway Museum San Diego with kids, and I look forward to coming back again to explore the areas we missed.
+This brilliant aircraft carrier museum is very family-friendly and a great value for a San Diego day out.
+I highly recommend visiting for a fun, interactive and educational experience.